 Emily Tidmore is a commercial litigator and appellate lawyer who has represented clients in complex commercial litigation in a variety of venues throughout the country, including the United States Supreme Court.
 Her litigation experience includes commercial and labor-and-employment class actions, business torts, intellectual property disputes, transportation regulation, and punitive damages and federal preemption issues.
-Recently, Emily served as counsel to a municipal bond insurer and significant creditor of Jefferson County, Alabama in connection with the County’s historic chapter 9 bankruptcy filing, and she was a co-editor of the second edition of Municipalities in Peril, the ABI Guide to Chapter 9, which was published in 2012.
+Emily served as counsel to a municipal bond insurer and significant creditor of Jefferson County, Alabama in connection with the County’s historic chapter 9 bankruptcy filing, and she was a co-editor of the second edition of Municipalities in Peril, the ABI Guide to Chapter 9, which was published in 2012.

 In addition to being recognized in Best Lawyers magazine as among the best commercial litigation and appellate lawyers, Emily has been given an AV rating from Martindale-Hubbell and was designated as a “Rising Star” by Alabama Super Lawyers magazine from 2011 to 2014.